 Partial Content Rules

-Partial Rules are useful for protecting part of a content in a page or post.
+Partial Rules are useful for protecting part of the content in a page or post.
 This can be achieved by using partial content codes.
 For example, you can protect either a paragraph, an image, a video, or a widget in a post or page while leaving the whole post or page available to everyone.

 Any ordinary member who stumbles on such posts or pages can only read part of the content and see a prompt call to action button to subscribe before he or she continues reading.

 The codes can be used on both protected and unprotected pages or posts.
 All you need to do is copy the shortcodes into any post or page section you want to protect.
-Make sure you set the membership level you want to restrict access and then click the save button.
+Make sure you set the membership level you want to restrict access to and then click the save button.

 You can grant access to non-gold members to read only 5 tips on the post by inserting the code in between the post.
 Doing so will prompt them to subscribe to your gold membership plan to unlock and read the remaining 5 tips.
 It’s as simple as that.